 Weekly Time Commitment

-This course requires an estimated 2-6 hours per week outside the live session, to review the material and take notes.
+This course requires an estimated 2-6 hours per week outside the live class, to review the material and take notes.

 Why should you start your Arabic studies with Qibla?